How to start an app business without a technical background

 Building a mobile application with no programming or tech background can be done, but it takes a lot of planning, analysis, and patience.
 Whether you develop applications for iPhones or Android devices, your apps could be downloaded on thousands of mobile phones and tablets.
 That’s why you need to protect your company and your hard work with mobile app developer insurance.

 Mobile app developer insurance protects against lawsuits over errors in code, missed deadlines, and other incidents or injuries that could cause a setback.

-For example, cyber liability insurance will help cover expenses related to a cyberattack in the event a hacker breaches an app that you developed.
+For example, cyber insurance will help cover expenses related to a cyberattack in the event a hacker breaches an app that you developed.
 Technology errors and omissions (E&O) insurance can help protect you if the client sues over an error or a missed deadline that causes financial harm.

 Compare quotes from trusted carriers with Insureon

 Complete Insureon’s easy online application today to compare business insurance quotes from top-rated U.S. carriers.
 Once you find the right policy, you can get coverage in less than 24 hours.